siobhain/ccdshop/README.md

 ### UX

-The UX of Boutique is followed almost exactly, I was hoping to put more of my own stamp on it after getting MVP workinf etc but alas ran out of time.
+The UX of Boutique is followed almost exactly, I was hoping to put more of my own stamp on it after getting MVP working etc but alas ran out of time.

 #### Wireframes